-Until recently, many companies in the sector didn’t focus on CSR.
+Until recently, many companies in the sector didn’t focus on corporate social responsibility.
 A top executive at a gaming company once told us, “I don’t see opportunity for gaming companies to do good.”
-But this past year we’ve seen incredible generosity unleashed by the gaming community, with games raising funds for everything from hurricane and earthquake relief to education for children in Uganda.
+But lately we’ve seen incredible generosity unleashed by the gaming community, with games raising funds for everything from hurricane and earthquake relief to education for children in Uganda.

 Virtual goods can make a real impact.
 343 Industries’ Halo offered a Relief and Recovery Req Pack that supported several GlobalGiving disaster relief funds.
 A member posted his reaction on a Halo forum saying the initiative was, “Definitely an awesome cause with everything that has happened.
 I do love how they’re handling this.
 I haven’t bought a single pack in Halo ‘til now and I feel no buyer’s remorse knowing it’s all going to a good cause.”

 4. Big Huge Games

 Big Huge Games is another company giving their players in-game opportunities to make a difference.
 Players of its DomiNations game from 117 countries contributed $16,835 through in-game purchases to benefit GlobalGiving’s Puerto Rico & Caribbean Relief Fund.
 The DomiNations team shared a message of appreciation via their Facebook account, “We have all been heartened to see our DomiNations world leaders take up the task of helping others throughout the real world.”